 Blood tests are not used to diagnose lung cancer.
 But they can help to get a sense of a person’s overall health (for example, to see if a person is healthy enough to have surgery) and to help tell if cancer may have spread to other areas.

 A complete blood count (CBC) determines whether your blood has normal numbers of various cell types.
 For example, it can show if you are anemic (have a low number of red blood cells), if you could have trouble with bleeding (due to a low number of blood platelets), or if you are at increased risk for infections (due to a low number of white blood cells).
 This test will be repeated regularly if you are treated with chemotherapy, because these drugs can affect blood-forming cells of the bone marrow.

 Blood chemistry tests can help spot abnormalities in some of your organs, such as the liver or kidneys.
-For example, if cancer has spread to the liver and bones, it may cause abnormal levels of certain chemicals in the blood, such as higher than normal levels of lactate dehydrogenase (LDH) and alkaline phosphatase.
+For example, if cancer has spread to the bones, it may cause higher than normal levels of calcium and alkaline phosphatase.

 Pulmonary function tests

 Pulmonary function tests (PFTs) may be done after lung cancer is diagnosed to see how well your lungs are working.
-They are generally only needed if surgery might be an option in treating the cancer.
+They are generally only needed if surgery might be an option in treating the cancer, which is rare in small cell lung cancer.
 Surgery to remove lung cancer may mean removing part or all of a lung, so it’s important to know how well the lungs are working beforehand.
-Since surgery is rarely used to treat small cell lung cancer, these tests are not often done for patients known to have small cell lung cancer.

 There are different types of PFTs, but they all basically involve having you breathe in and out through a tube that is connected to a machine that measures airflow.